 psql

-Next, you will notice that the terminal has changed with “postgres=#” now being in the terminal command line.
+Next, you will notice that the terminal has changed, with “postgres=#” now on the terminal command line.
 This means you have successfully connected to the database.

 To exit the Postgres database, you can do this by typing the following: